1+201-419-6111

 Material Selection Guide

 Choosing the right material is as important as sizing the eductor.
-This guide covers the six materials Northeast Controls stocks — when to use each, what to avoid, and how they compare across common fluid types.
+This guide covers the eight materials Northeast Controls stocks — when to use each, what to avoid, and how they compare across common fluid types.

 Filter by Fluid Type